M-Josefsson/AeroDep/README.md

 #### Example 1

 The most basic use case for AeroDep is to simulate the deposition of negatively charged, nonmagnetic, nanoparticles in an ESP.
 As an example we will deposit 100 Au particles onto a 1.5x1.5 μm area on a Silicon substrate surrounded by Nitrogen gas.
 The particle size is set to 30 nm and the particles are assumed to lose their charge upon collision.
-For such a basic deposition, most of AeroDep's default parameter values will suffice and we only need to provide a few parameters in the infile.
+For such a basic deposition, most of AeroDep's default parameter values will suffice, and we only need to provide a few parameters in the infile.
 More specifically, we need to change the particle density to that of Au, and we need to turn off magnetic interactions.

 The infile we use for this reads
 ```